poweredbyniks/dev-test/README.md

 - name (allowed only letters, numbers, ‘-‘, ‘_’);
 - weight;
 - code (allowed only upper case letters, underscore and numbers);
-- image (picture of the medication case).
+- image (picture of the medicationEntity case).

 Develop a service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
-The specific communicaiton with the drone is outside the scope of this task.
+The specific communication with the droneEntity is outside the scope of this task.

 The service should allow:
-- registering a drone;
+- registering a droneEntity;
-- loading a drone with medication items;
+- loading a droneEntity with medicationEntity items;
-- checking loaded medication items for a given drone;
+- checking loaded medicationEntity items for a given droneEntity;
 - checking available drones for loading;
-- check drone battery level for a given drone;
+- check droneEntity battery level for a given droneEntity;

 > Feel free to make assumptions for the design approach.